Is the Government of St. Kitts & Nevis now a Criminal Enterprise?

 Shame on St. Kitts and Nevis for creating this backdoor of a bought citizenship.

 Immigration is a serious issue and must be granted to people that deserve to start over in the country they apply for citizenship.

-Selling citizenships is not only wrong, undermines the integrity of citizenship, and is safety security not only for the country granting a passport for sale but also for every country providing access because of this passport.
+Selling citizenships is not only wrong, it undermines the integrity of citizenships altogether.
+It is also a safety and security threat not only for the country granting a passport for sale but also for every country providing access because of this passport.

 Leave a Comment